geerlingguy/ansible-for-devops/drupal/README.md

 **For a fully-featured VM environment for Drupal, please check out [Drupal VM](http://www.drupalvm.com/).**

 This project makes local Drupal test/development environment management quick and easy.
-It installs the following on an Ubuntu 12.04 linux VM:
+It installs the following on an Ubuntu 16.04 linux VM:

-  - Apache 2.2.x
+  - Apache 2.4.x
-  - PHP 5.4.x
+  - PHP 7.0.x
-  - MySQL 5.5.x
+  - MySQL 5.7.x
-  - Drush 7.x (latest dev release)
+  - Drush 8.x
-  - Drupal 6.x, 7.x, or 8.0.x (configurable)
+  - Drupal 8.1.x

 It takes 5-10 minutes to build or rebuild the VM from scratch on a decent broadband connection.